NimaEtemadi/Weather-App-React/README.md

-# Weather-App-React
+# Weather-Application-React
-This is a Weather application using React
+This is a Weather Application using React